-At that time mister Carnegie was one of the most powerful men in the world.
-He gave Napoleon Hill a proposal to invest his time and efforts of study and exploration in wealthy people to understand their success formula without payment.
+At that time, mister Carnegie was one of the most powerful men in the world.
+He gave Napoleon Hill a proposal to invest his time and efforts in the study and exploration of wealthy people in order to understand their success formula without payment.

-This challenge took Napoleon Hill because he already was poor and got nothing to lose.
-Also his curiosity let him to the motivation to go for this challenge.
+Napoleon Hill took this challenge because he already was poor and had nothing to lose.
+Also, his curiosity let him to the motivation to go for this challenge.
 So Napoleon Hill did many interviews of successful people of the time, like Henry Ford, Alexander Graham Bell, and so on.

 He shared his first acknowledgements of 45 interviews in his first best-seller Law of success (1928).
 His manuscript on the Philosophy of Achievement for many other books and study material.

 Napoleon Hill identified that freedom, democracy, capitalism, and harmony are the foundation of this philosophy.
 He continued his work, interviewing, writing, speaking and publishing, and set the base for his next best-seller.

 He discovered a secret during the interviews, which he later described as “the Golden Rule”.
 This rule goes as follows: “Only by working harmoniously in co-operation with other individuals or groups of individuals and thus creating value and benefit for them, will one create sustainable achievement for oneself.”